Customizing Elevar's Data Layer

 {% render 'elevar-customizations' %}

-As a part of your Elevar setup you manually added code to a Shopify Custom Pixel in the customer events.
-If you haven't upgraded to the custom pixel yet, your code for the thank you page lives in the order status page scripts in the checkout settings.
+As part of your Elevar setup, you manually added code to a Shopify Custom Pixel in the customer events.
+If you haven't upgraded to the custom pixel yet, your code for the thank-you page resides in the order status page scripts in the checkout settings.

 //Elevar Customizations - Do not remove when updating other Elevar script